On this page:

 == -- show the last result (the value of $) in decimal format with up to 18 digits (nothing gets changed).

 $ -- write the last result (the value of $) to hy in the currently specified format.
-The previous content of hy gets overwritten.
-The value of $$ is not changed.
-See note below.
+The previous content of hy gets overwritten, $$ is not changed.
+Not allowed in buffer mode and in scripts.
+See "Notes" below.

 0 -- technically this is not a command but a calculation. $ is set to 0, this also becomes the content of hy, $$ assumes the previous value of $.